 Joint Security Area (JSA)

 Undoubtedly the highlight of any trip to the DMZ is the Joint Security Area (JSA) at Panmunjeom.
 What should be an improbable tourist destination, the JSA is where the infamous Military Demarcation Line separates South from North Korea.
-Soldiers from both sides fiercely stand metres apart eyeballing one another from their respective sides of the blue-painted UN buildings.
+Soldiers from both sides fiercely stand meters apart eyeballing one another from their respective sides of the blue-painted UN buildings.
 As part of the tour, you'll be taken inside the meeting room itself where the 1953 truce was signed.
 This is the only place where you can safely walk into North Korea.

 Recently there were times where the JSA was off-limits so double-check the status and make sure to book your tour well in advance as spots fill up quickly!

 Dating back more than 50 years since opening, this is the largest traditional market in Seoul.
 Although today, it is a huge tourist attraction it still functions as it did from when it first opened.
 Each section of the expansive market has hundreds of individual stalls, from clothing to handicrafts and obscure accessories.
-Its market food, though, is the biggest highlight with dozens of stalls selling sujebi (dough and shellfish soup), homemade kalguksu noodles, bibimbap (mixed rice, meat and vegetables) and an alley dedicated to fish dishes.
+Its market food, though, is the biggest highlight with dozens of stalls selling sujebi (dough and shellfish soup), homemade kalguksu noodles, bibimbap (mixed rice, meat, and vegetables), and an alley dedicated to fish dishes.
 Different sections of the market have different opening hours – wholesalers are open all night and many shops open on Sunday.
 A good way to make the most of an afternoon in Seoul is to join a 4-hour tour taking in both the Namdaemun Market as well as Changdeokgung Palace.

 Jeju is Korea’s largest island and only a one hour flight from Seoul.
 Thanks to its beautiful beaches and lush countryside it has long been the country’s favourite domestic holiday destination.
 With breathtaking natural wonders and hundreds of unique attractions, it is no wonder that Jeju Island always comes out on top of the list as the best travel destination in Korea.
 Return flights from Seoul for selling as low as USD$ 35, you'll be crazy for missing out on this part of Korea.
 Conveniently you can also fly to Jeju (and from) directly from a range of international locations.